 Today I’m sharing my way of making this delicious recipe.
 Usually makhani gravy consists of tomatoes, is mildly spiced, slightly tangy and a little sweet, and of course creamy and buttery.
 ‘Makhani’ literally translates to ‘buttery’.
 A lot of folks use onions too for making makhani , it is great if you are looking to add body to this dish.
 But I love to make this using just tomatoes, it taste just like how a makhani gravy should taste.
 I use this same gravy to make butter chicken as well.
 Or you can simply add veggies, and then you have veg makhanwala 🙂

-I have used fresh ingredients for this dish, no ready made tomato purée is used here.
+Today, I’ve used fresh tomatoes to prepare the curry base.
 The vibrant color of the dish is not from any food color but from the Kashmiri chilli powder.
 The addition of Kashmiri chilli powder to the hot butter adds a gorgeous color to the dish rather than adding it at a later stage.
 Read notes for a low calorie version !

 Ingredients: Measuring cup used, 1 cup = 250 ml, 1 teaspoon = 5 ml